“I can’t stop thinking about my ex!” You are not going crazy. I repeat, you are NOT going crazy.

 If it’s an emotionally unavailable ex that has you on “I can’t stop thinking about my ex” mode, you need to understand:

-- You’re missing the IDEA of him more than you’re actually missing him.
-Let’s be honest, If you characterized him by his actions instead of continuing to hang onto his words, you’d realize that the person you are actually missing doesn’t exist in reality.
-Make sure that you’re mourning the loss of the person that you thought existed, not the loss of a toxic person that does.
-He unfolded and revealed who he truly is.
+- You’re missing the IDEA of him more than you’re actually missing him (sub “him” and this can be applied to all genders and orientations).
+Let’s be honest, If you characterized your ex by his actions instead of continuing to hang onto his words, you’d realize that the person you are actually missing doesn’t exist in reality.
+Make sure that you’re mourning the loss of a person that you know, DOES NOT exist – not the loss of a toxic person that does.
+He revealed who he truly is.
 He was this guy before you, with you, and he will continue to be the same guy with her.
 It’s so hard to let go because you’re not just letting go of him physically, you’re letting go of him emotionally.
 You’re letting go of the man that he promised you he was, all while trying to grasp and accept who he clearly and consistently is.

 - All of that happiness that you felt in the relationship?
 YOU created that by seeing what you wanted to see (projecting), putting him on a pedestal, and deciding to be a professional red flag ignorer.
 It’s easy to let go of reality, your pride, and your reputation, just as it’s easy to hold onto heartbreak, hopelessness, abandonment, and rejection.
 It’s much more difficult to let go of anger, disappointment, pain, and the coulda, woulda, shoulda’s.
 Stop being an emotional hoarder.